Skip to main content

 • Harvard’s Bok Center, which provides teaching and learning resources for faculty and students, offered a series of workshops on ways to incorporate training on combating antisemitism into educational sessions.

-• Office for Community Conduct (OCC) staff All OCC staff reviewing complaints raising allegations of discrimination will participate in specialized professional development training, provided by the Brandeis University President’s Initiative to Counter Antisemitism, focused on recognizing and combating antisemitism and understanding the International Holocaust Remembrance Alliance (IHRA) definition of antisemitism.
+• Training for CSNDR staff.
+All CSNDR staff reviewing complaints raising allegations of discrimination participated in specialized professional development training, provided by the Brandeis University President’s Initiative to Counter Antisemitism, focused on recognizing and combating antisemitism and understanding the International Holocaust Remembrance Alliance (IHRA) definition of antisemitism.

 • Leadership summits on antisemitism.
 In April 2024, more than 100 senior leaders at Harvard participated in an Inclusion & Belonging Leadership Summit: Committed to Combating Hate and Bias, which focused on antisemitism and other forms of hate.
 In September 2024, President Garber and leaders from other universities participated in a two-day College and University Presidents Summit on Campus Antisemitism hosted by Hillel International, the American Jewish Committee, and the American Council on Education.